Today Author Diego D. Lomax shares his success story of how he overcame doubt and dyslexia to finish his manuscript.

 Back at school, I wanted to be a writer, writing comic strips and vampire stories in my spare time.
 I still have one I wrote when I was nine or ten.
 My first ‘real’ complete novel came when I was thirteen, an erotic story about my friends in a hotel.

-It was awful.
-More like a soft-core movie with the thinnest of plots (I was a horny teenager).
-Despite its terrible premise, style, and plot my friends loved it and it was passed around our school (bear in mind this was in the prehistoric days of no broadband or smartphones).
+It was awful, like a soft-core movie with the thinnest of plots (I was a horny teenager).
+Despite its terrible premise, style, and plot, my friends loved it, and it was passed around our school (bear in mind this was in the prehistoric days of no broadband or smartphones).

 I struggled with spelling and grammar throughout my school life as they were well below the average though my intellect was high, and I was an avid reader if a little slow.
 It wasn’t until I was in college that I was diagnosed with dyslexia.

-I think it was this lack of confidence in my skills which is why I never took the craft any further as I always thought I was never good enough; writing wasn’t a thing for people like me.
+I think this lack of confidence in my skills, which is why I never took the craft any further as I always thought I was never good enough; writing wasn’t a thing for people like me.

-Another near decade past and the story just remained in my head until my last girlfriend (fed up of me moaning about wishing I was a writer but never actually doing anything about it) brought me a leather-bound notebook and laptop and told me to write.
+Another near-decade past, and the story just remained in my head until my last girlfriend (fed up with me moaning about wishing I was a writer but never actually doing anything about it) brought me a leather-bound notebook and laptop and told me to write.
 So, I did.

 Starting at the end and working backward.
-A year of planning and rough drafting and I had created my own world.
-Another year of rewrites and editing and finally I had my complete manuscript.
+After a year of planning and rough drafting, and I had created my own world.
+Another year of rewrites and editing, and finally, I had my complete manuscript.

 I hacked at it until I got it to a more manageable and tighter 140,000.
 Still rather long, though.
 It is an epic fantasy so there are allowances made for larger word counts as there is much world-building.